 |File your small claims lawsuit||Find a small claims court closest to you and obtain court filing forms.

-Note that you may need a proper legal service to estimate the monetary value of your claim.
+Note that you may need a proper service to estimate the monetary value of your claim.
 It may turn out more than what you perceive.

 |Serve Walmart the notice||You should get your claims across to Walmart as soon as you can, and give them 14 to 30 days to respond, depending on the stipulations of the court.|